SHOP4CF/data-models/docs/device.md

 - `controlledProperty=electricCurrent` is our extensions of the origin data model.
 - Ampere is the unit for electric current in the metric system, so this unit is not explicit in the JSON representation.
+- `isSpecifiedBy` references a set of Resource Specifications that the Device fulfills (and that do not rather live in Context Broker)

 ### AGV